sagar-jadhav/helm-chart-hooks-example/README.md

    Where:
    - `<Username>` is the username to log in to the docker hub.

+4. Create the repositories in [Docker Hub](https://hub.docker.com/) with the following names:

+   - post-install-db-init
+   - post-upgrade-add-data

-4. Move to `post-install-init-db` directory by running the following command:
+5. Move to `post-install-init-db` directory by running the following command:

    ```
    cd ./post-install-init-db
    ```

-5. Build `post-install` job docker image by running the following command:
+6. Build `post-install` job docker image by running the following command:

     ```
     docker build -t post-install-db-init:1.0.0 .
     ```

-6. Tag `post-install` job docker image by running the following command:
+7. Tag `post-install` job docker image by running the following command:

     ```
     docker tag post-install-db-init:1.0.0 <Username>/post-install-db-init:1.0.0